 The employee should be verbally advised of the suspension and the reasons relating to the decision by the Head Teacher (or Trust Chief Executive Officer).
-The employee should be advised that the suspension is without prejudice and that they will receive full pay during the course of the suspension.
+The employee should be advised that the suspension is without prejudice and that they will receive full pay during the suspension.